 - This event has passed.

-This Retreat is nearly full.
-Please check with reception before registering.
-In this late winter/early spring retreat, Les will give morning talks, participate in afternoon group dialogues and offer private meetings.
+In this late winter/early spring retreat, Les will give morning talks and offer private meetings.
 Les worked for many years with Toni Packer and was encouraged by her to share the work of meditative inquiry with others.
 Les writes about himself and his approach to retreats: